kubernetes-csi/external-resizer/README.md

 * `--workers <num>`: Number of simultaneously running `ControllerExpandVolume` operations.
 Default value is `10`.

-* `--metrics-address`: The TCP network address where the prometheus metrics endpoint will run (example: `:8080` which corresponds to port 8080 on local host).
-The default is empty string, which means metrics endpoint is disabled.
+* `--http-endpoint`: The TCP network address where the HTTP server for diagnostics, including metrics and leader election health check, will listen (example: `:8080` which corresponds to port 8080 on local host).
+The default is empty string, which means the server is disabled.

 * `--metrics-path`: The HTTP path where prometheus metrics will be exposed.
 Default is `/metrics`.